Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 Remote Switch Hardware Setup
 ============================

-In this kit remote control mains switches are included.
+This kit includes two remote control mains switches.
 So this example describes how to hack the included remote control.
 There are many other remote control mains switches with similar or identical remote controls on the market, so you can most likely use this description for these, too.